IshadP/Obsidian_Notes/_Quick Notes/DS Questions.md

 In addition to these, regression diagnostics also involve checking for **model fit**, usually by analyzing the **R-squared** and **Adjusted R-squared** values, as well as evaluating **residual plots** for randomness.
 The use of **cross-validation**, **AIC/BIC**, and other metrics can further support model selection and validation.

 In conclusion, **regression diagnostics are essential for validating a regression model**, ensuring that its assumptions are not violated and that the model's predictions and inferences are reliable.
 By thoroughly checking for issues like non-linearity, outliers, influential points, heteroscedasticity, and multicollinearity, analysts can refine their models, make better interpretations, and avoid misleading results.
 Proper diagnostic checks are a key part of responsible and rigorous data analysis, helping bridge the gap between statistical modeling and real-world application.

+## Evaluation of Classification model
+**Evaluation of a classification model** is a critical step in the machine learning and data science workflow, as it determines how well the model is performing and whether it can be trusted for decision-making.
+Classification models are used to predict categorical outcomes (e.g., spam or not spam, disease or healthy, approve or reject), and their performance is typically evaluated using a combination of **quantitative metrics, confusion matrix analysis**, and **cross-validation techniques**.
+Proper evaluation helps not only in selecting the best model but also in understanding its strengths, weaknesses, and areas for improvement.

+The cornerstone of classification model evaluation is the **confusion matrix**, a tabular representation that shows the number of correct and incorrect predictions made by the model, categorized by actual and predicted classes.
+For binary classification, it consists of four elements: **True Positives (TP)**, **True Negatives (TN)**, **False Positives (FP)**, and **False Negatives (FN)**.
+Based on these values, several important performance metrics are derived:

+1. **Accuracy**:

+    Accuracy=TP+TNTP+TN+FP+FN\text{Accuracy} = \frac{TP + TN}{TP + TN + FP + FN}

+    It measures the overall correctness of the model.
+However, in imbalanced datasets (where one class dominates), accuracy can be misleading.

+2. **Precision (Positive Predictive Value)**:

+    Precision=TPTP+FP\text{Precision} = \frac{TP}{TP + FP}

+    Precision tells us how many of the predicted positive cases were actually positive.
+High precision is important when **false positives are costly** (e.g., in email spam filters).

+3. **Recall (Sensitivity or True Positive Rate)**:

+    Recall=TPTP+FN\text{Recall} = \frac{TP}{TP + FN}

+    Recall indicates how many of the actual positive cases the model successfully captured.
+High recall is critical when **missing a positive case is dangerous**, like in medical diagnosis.

+4. **F1 Score**:

+    F1=2×Precision×RecallPrecision+RecallF1 = 2 \times \frac{\text{Precision} \times \text{Recall}}{\text{Precision} + \text{Recall}}

+    The F1 Score is the harmonic mean of precision and recall, providing a balance between them, especially useful when you need to consider both false positives and false negatives.

+5. **Specificity (True Negative Rate)**:

+    Specificity=TNTN+FP\text{Specificity} = \frac{TN}{TN + FP}

+    This metric focuses on how well the model correctly identifies the negative cases.

+6. **ROC Curve and AUC (Area Under the Curve)**:
+    The **Receiver Operating Characteristic (ROC)** curve plots the True Positive Rate (Recall) against the False Positive Rate (1 - Specificity) across different threshold values.
+The **AUC** measures the entire two-dimensional area under the ROC curve, and it gives a single scalar value summarizing the model’s ability to discriminate between classes.
+An AUC of 0.5 suggests no discriminative power, while 1.0 indicates perfect classification.

+In addition to these metrics, **cross-validation** techniques such as **k-fold cross-validation** are often employed to evaluate the model’s performance on different subsets of data, which helps ensure that the results are **not biased or overly optimistic** due to specific train-test splits.
+This adds robustness to the evaluation process.

+For **multiclass classification problems**, extensions of the binary metrics are used, such as **macro-averaging** (equal weight to each class) or **micro-averaging** (weighting by class frequency), depending on whether all classes should be treated equally or proportionally to their occurrence.

+In summary, the **evaluation of a classification model involves multiple metrics that assess different aspects of performance**, such as accuracy, precision, recall, and AUC.
+Each metric provides insights into how the model handles various types of errors.
+Choosing the right set of metrics depends on the specific context and the costs associated with different types of misclassification.
+A comprehensive evaluation ensures that the model is reliable, generalizes well to unseen data, and supports effective, data-driven decisions.